willemevenwel/rabbitmqencryptiondemo/README.md

 `docker run --rm -it -p 15672:15672 -p 5672:5672 rabbitmq:3-management`

-For this really basic and default RabbitMQ image the admin console can be accessed going to the following link once the container is running: http://localhost:15672 and logging in using the following credentials for authentication, username (gues), and password (guest).
+For this really basic and default RabbitMQ image the admin console can be accessed going to the following link once the container is running: http://localhost:15672 and logging in using the following credentials for authentication, username (guest), and password (guest).

 ### Producer